craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Evaluation.md

 | Ransomware Attack 🔴      | 4.45  | Open        | Patch, backup, incident response  |
 | Checklist App Downtime 🟡 | 3.35  | Mitigated   | Improve redundancy, monitor       |

+*This section provides a high-level overview of the most critical risks and recommended actions for the project.*

 ---

 ## 1. Methodology